Chicken-Fried Steak

 Milk

-salt, Pepper, Tony’s Seasoning, Or whatever you prefer
+Salt, Pepper, Tony’s Seasoning, or whatever you prefer

 Oil for frying (I recommend coconut)

 If your meat is thin enough, you shouldn’t have to worry about the length of frying time.
 If you choose to use the full thickness of a chicken breast or leg, you’ll need to cover and turn down the heat after flipping so it will cook more slowly.
 After several minutes, turn up the heat and take the lid back off to crisp the breading.
 It’s a bit of a pain, and as I mentioned, the oil has to be much deeper.
 Slicing the meat into strips simplifies things tremendously.
-Any way, back to the recipe…
+Anyway, back to the recipe…

 Enjoy!